nleiva/terraform-provider-nautobot/README.md

 # Terraform Provider Nautobot

 Nautobot provider created for educational purposes.
-You can fork it for long-term development :-)
+This project will be archived.
+For further development, go to https://github.com/nautobot/terraform-provider-nautobot.

 ## Requirements